 Gloss finish – Grade A – Diamond finish

-These grade “A” finishes are smooth, glossy, and the most expensive of all the finishes.
+These grade “A” finishes are smooth, glossy, and the most expensive.
 These grades would need hardened tool steel moulds, which are buffed using various grades of diamond buff.
 Because of the fine-grain buffing paste and random directional rotary polishing method, it will not have a clear texture and scatter light rays, giving a very glossy finish.
 These are also called “Diamond finish” or “buff finish” or “A finish”.

-SPI gloss grades are suitable for products with a smooth surface finish for both cosmetic and functional reasons.
-A2 is the most common diamond finish used in the industry, resulting in good visually pleasing parts with a good part release.
-Grade “A” surface finishes are used on optical parts such as lenses, mirrors, and visors.
+SPI gloss grades are suitable for products with a smooth surface finish for cosmetic and functional reasons.
+For example, A2 is the most common diamond finish used in the industry, resulting in good visually pleasing parts with a good release.
+In addition, grade “A” surface finishes are used on optical parts such as lenses, mirrors, and visors.